Tuesday / March 5 / 2019

 The selection of next year’s play was a collaborative process—a hallmark of SIP.
 After some preliminary discourse, the ensemble seemed to have narrowed down the choices to a tragedy, Julius Caesar, and a comedy, As You Like It.
 The men thoughtfully weighed the pros and cons of each of these options.
 “It keeps up the energy of the troupe to do comedy,” one veteran member stated in favor of As You Like It.
 “But,” another member chimed in, “for a men’s compound, a lot of people would want to see Julius Caesar.”
 After a few more minutes of Comedy vs. Tragedy deliberation, one man posed the question: “What’s the difference between comedies and tragedies?
 If you’re doing a great play, what’s the difference?”
 Building on this thought, another member added, “From a personal perspective as an artist, if people like my work, they’ll come back and see it regardless.”
 When all had spoken their piece, the decision was left up to a vote.
 Final tallies found As You Like It in the lead, making it the official play for the men’s ensemble’s 2019-20 season!

 With next season’s fate decided, we moved on to the first run through (well, run-as-much-as-we-can-through) of Lear.
-As mentioned earlier, I had not seen what the guys had been working on for some time.
-I wasn’t sure what to expect as they took their places to the sides of our performance area.
-But whatever I was expecting, these fellas absolutely surpassed it.
 Within the first few lines of dialogue, the massive amounts of work that the ensemble had done in my absence was evident.
 For the next hour and a half, I sat captivated.

 I was asked to take notes on areas that I felt could use improvement and/or clarification.
 Upon reviewing what I had written, it would appear that my comments were actually overwhelmingly laudatory.
 Since my last observation, each and every character had grown in depth and complexity.
 Our Goneril and Regan, who, during my last visit, were dipping their toes into villainy, had come alive with a cool venom as they rained false praise on Lear in Act I, Scene 1.
 In the same scene, our Lear demonstrated an impressive range of emotion that wasn’t there a few weeks ago.
 During the banishment of Kent, Lear deftly entwined anger and sorrow, landing in quiet desperation on the line, “Kent, on thy life, no more.”
 Aaaand, cue the goosebumps!